SAMexpert logo

 Very little information is catered to customers

 Just look at the content around CSP and Microsoft licensing out there.
-How much of it is aimed at you, the "end customer" that has no time for extra detail and wants to understand if she's getting a fair deal behind all the smoke and mirrors of "Buying the VALUE"?
+How much of it is aimed at you, the "end customer" who has no time for extra detail and wants to understand if she's getting a fair deal behind all the smoke and mirrors of "Buying the VALUE"?

 You'll find that 99% of the available information is catered to Microsoft Partners.
 It explains how to sell, not how to approach buying licences.
 It doesn't even mention the breaking changes between the Enterprise Agreement you've been dealing with for the last 20 years and the CSP program.